|

 February 2008:

-After leaving the Rio Dulce river in Guatemala (with a relatively
+After leaving the Rio Dulce river in Guatemala (with a

-we hung out in Placencia, a favorite of cruisers,
+stress-free bar exam), we hung out in Placencia, a favorite of cruisers,

 for a month.
-We arrived on Valentines Day, which
+We arrived on Valentines Day, which gave us 2 days to

 buy and eat fresh lobster

-before the season closed, and so we did!
+closed, and so we did!

-It's easy to get "stuck" here, but we did check out some new cays.
+here, but we did check out some new cays

-We had planned on stopping at Belize's offshore atoll Glovers Reef, but
+We had planned on stopping at Belize's

 forecasted strong north winds and equally unpleasant seas over the next

-several days told us we'd better get to Roatan while things were still
+several days told us we'd better get to Roatán while things were still

 rather calm.
-An overnight passage put us into French Cay on Roatan,
+An overnight passage put us into French Cay on Roatán,

 one of the Bay Islands of Honduras.